Ashwin7mak/qbui/README.md

 To build custom backend images follow the directions above with a few changes:
 1. Create a copy of `docker-compose.override.local.yml.sample` and rename it to `docker-compose-override.local.yml` (remove the .sample)
-2. Check the `context` for each of the services.
+2. Check the `build context` for each of the services.
 It should point to the respective repos on your local machine relative to the Qbui directory.
 If you have the Qbui, QuickBase, ExperienceEngine, etc., repos all in the same folder, then you probably don't need to change anything.
 3. Make sure you have built the `war` files for each of the services.
-It is usually the command `gradle clean build -xTest` within each of those services.
+Check the specific repo for info on how to build the `war` file.
 4. Run `docker-compose -f docker-compose.yml -f docker-compose.override.local.yml up --build -d` to bring up the services.
 That `-f` flag will tell docker-compose to use your `.local` file instead of the `docker-compose.override.yml` file.